Our Common Learning Objectives

-All students in the College of Communications, whatever their chosen major, achieve a common set of learning objectives.
+All students in the Donald P. Bellisario College of Communications, whatever their chosen major, achieve a common set of learning objectives.

-The faculty of the College teach to assure our students acquire the knowledge, master the skills and value the standards and ethics required for success both as engaged citizens and as professionals or scholars in media and telecommunications.
+Our faculty teach to assure our students acquire the knowledge, master the skills and value the standards and ethics required for success both as engaged citizens and as professionals or scholars in media and telecommunications.
 Our learning objectives are based on standards adopted by the Accrediting Council for Education in Journalism and Mass Communications.

 12 Professional Values and Competencies